Flux159/cassie-odm/README.md

 ----------

 Cassie Side:
-* Hinting - node-cassandra-cql supports hinting (if you want to use it, use the connection provided or cassie.cql)
+* Hinting - node-cassandra-cql supports hinting (if you need to use it, use the node-cassandra-cql connection to make your query)
-* Paging - need to support some form of client side paging for common use case (I'm thinking composite primary key w/ timestamp & limit?)
-* Default - when adding a column, specify default value (in schema / sync)
 * Optional - specify table name when creating (in schema options - should automatically sync to use that tableName)
 * Additional Lightweight Transactions - specifically IF field = value (currently only supports IF NOT EXISTS clause)
-* Collections - collection modifications (UPDATE/REMOVE collection in single query with IN clause)
+* Collections - collection modifications - (UPDATE/REMOVE in single query with IN clause is supported, but Cassie doesn't do collection manipulation yet)
 * Queries loaded from external CQL files
 * Counters are not supported by Cassie
 * Create table doesn't support options yet: Currently doesn't support properties like compression, compaction, compact storage - would need to add to options parsing for sync
 * Stream rows - node-cassandra-cql supports it, but it was failing in Cassie's tests, so its not included at the moment (stream is included though and performs a similar function)
 * Change type of defined columns - should be possible, but need a translation layer between Cassandra's Java Marshaller classes and Cassie types
 * Not on roadmap: Connecting to multiple keyspaces (ie keyspace multi-tenancy with one app) - Can currently use a new connection and manually run CQL, but can't sync over multiple keyspaces because schemas and models are tied to a single cassie instance.
 Current way to deal with this is to use a separate server process (ie a different express/nodejs server process) and don't do multitenancy over multiple keyspaces in the same server process.
+* Paging - Generic Paging support is not quite ready yet (to use client side paging, see "Data Modeling Notes", "Common Examples", and "Table Creation Options").
+Also see driver issue below.

 Driver Side:
+* Paging - Cassie supports rudimentary client side paging where the token and a count is provided, but the node-cassandra-cql driver doesn't seem to have support for native paging yet (as of v0.5.0).
+It seems to be in node-cassandra-cql master, but not in released versions.
 * Input Streaming - not supported by node-cassandra-cql yet
 * SSL Connections - not supported by node-cassandra-cql yet
 * Auto determine other hosts - not supported by node-cassandra-cql yet